pluralsight/guides/in-review/microsoft-net/using-angular-2-with-asp-net-core/article.md

 # Using Angular 2 with ASP.NET Core with TypeScript using Microsoft Visual Studio 2015

-### This tutorial aims for starting Angular 2 in ASP.NET Core using Visual Studio 2015.
-The release of Angular 2, ASP.NET Core RC is becoming interesting to build SPA.
+This tutorial is aimed at beginners starting Angular 2 in ASP.NET Core using Visual Studio 2015.
 I have compiled the steps involved in starting to learn Angular 2.
-This is detailed explanation, you will feel much easier at end of article.
+This is largely a step-by-step explanation, abd you will feel much more confident at the end of the article.

 # Step 1: Creating an empty ASP.NET Core project